wp-plugins/cosmic-history-quotes/readme.txt

 == Changelog ==

+= 2.2.6 - 2.11.2013 =
+* Update : Cleaned up the code and fixed problem of cosmic-quotes not showing up in text widget.

 = 2.2.5 - 2.11.2013 =
 * Update : Put link to settings on admin's plugin listing page.